urcsc170/2018-spring-csc170/lab16-mobile-design/instructions.md

      }
      ```

      ...this will work regardless if you used inline-block, table-cell, or flex to layout your menu items side-by-side.
+(NOTE: if you did not use ".main-menu" you need to use whatever *you* used)

    - You will also need to remove the styles you wrote to put the ARTICLE and ASIDE side-by-side at some point; say it happens at viewport with 730px (again, yours will probably be different!) you would write in your **styles.css** file: